christian-posta/devnation-fabric8-cdelivery/instructions.md

 router-1-9us2r            1/1       Running   0          44m
 ```

 * If the gerrit service is not there, then check that its json file contains the service.
-IF this is not the case, then rebuild it
+If this is not the case, then rebuild it

 ```
 mvn clean fabric8:json install